 - Hermit Crab Adoption Program | Land Hermit Crab Owners Society

 Looking to get hermit crabs or need to re-home ones you already have?
 Please consider adoption through the Land Hermit Crab Owners Society's adoption program.

 Land Hermit Crab Adoptions

-It's much better for the species as a whole to adopt a hermit crab that has already been taken from the wild and now may need a home.
-Another advantage to adoption through a group is that they are more likely to have been put into foster homes that have been vetted to make sure they have proper setups.
+It's much better for the species as a whole to adopt a hermit crab that has already been taken from the wild and now needs a home.
+Another advantage to adoption through a group is that the crabs are more likely to be put into foster homes that have been vetted to make sure they have proper setups.
 This means that you're more likely to get healthier, longer-lived hermit crabs.
-If you already have hermit crabs, but have found that they aren't really the right pet for you, please consider putting them up for adoption through a reputable group.
+If you already have hermit crabs but have found that they aren't really the right pet for you, please consider putting them up for adoption through a reputable group.

-I admit that I never knew myself that there were adoption groups out there for hermit crabs until fairly recently.
-We had gotten ours through a pet store, but I would have gladly adopted through a group if I had realized they were out there.
-We eventually plan to grow our colony, and will be going the adoption route ourselves when we are ready.
+I admit that I never knew that there were adoption groups out there for hermit crabs until fairly recently.
+We got ours through a pet store, but I would have gladly adopted through a group if I had realized they were out there.
+We eventually plan to grow our colony and will be going the adoption route when we are ready.

 © 2017 Mary Camley

 Linda L Paquette from New Hampshire/ Massachusettes on September 28, 2017: